bmolina-nyc/sinatra_assessment_crud_app/README.md

 # sinatra_assessment_crud_app

-Create a Roster of Baseball Players and Swap them between teams!
+Create a Roster of Players and Swap them between teams!